hermitcore/tutorial/README.md

 # RustyHermit Tutorial

-This repository includes a RustyHermit tutorial and a small web server to make the slides available.
+This repository contains a RustyHermit tutorial and a small web server to make the slides available.

 Please read the README of [RustyHermit](https://github.com/hermitcore/rusty-hermit-rs) for more information about RustyHermit.